 Security in our Process

-Our aim is to make our products as secure as possible while maintaining usability for end users.
-This is in line with the GDS service standard.
-You should be aware of the MOJ Security Guidance, which will help with specific policy issues at an MOJ level and follow the National Cyber Security Centre for updates at a government level.
+Teams should also review the GDS service standard, consult the MOJ Security Guidance for help with specific policy issues at an MOJ level and follow the National Cyber Security Centre for updates at a government level.

 As part of our local development culture all our products should aim to have the following as a minimum in their process, build pipelines and GitHub setup: